-Resverlogix Current Development Stage: Phase 3 BETonMACE Complete occurrence of MACE.
+In the fall of 2015, Resverlogix initiated a Phase 3 clinical trial "BETonMACE" with apabetalone in high-risk CVD patients with type 2 DM and low levels of high-density lipoprotein ("HDL").
+The primary endpoint is the time to first occurrence of MACE.
 2,425 patients were enrolled (surpassing the approximately 2,400 outlined in the study's protocol).
 On September 30, 2019, we announced the topline results of the BETonMACE study.
 A total of 2,425 patients were enrolled in the study and followed for a median study duration of 26.5 months and a total of 274 primary endpoints occurred.
 While the primary endpoint did not reach statistical significance, key secondary and exploratory endpoints illustrating CVD efficacy were met with an excellent safety profile, providing rationale for the continuation of the development of apabetalone in high-risk CVD.
 Full results of the BETonMACE study have been published in the Journal of the American Medical Association.
-Based on the results of the BETonMACE study, the U.S. Food and Drug Administration ("FDA") granted Breakthrough Therapy Designation ("BTD") for apabetalone in combination with top standard of care, including high-intensity statins, for the secondary prevention of MACE in patients with type 2 DM and recent acute coronary syndrome ("ACS").
+Based on the results of the BETonMACE study, the FDA granted Breakthrough Therapy

+Designation ("BTD") for apabetalone in combination with top standard of care, including high-intensity statins, for the secondary prevention of MACE in patients with type 2 DM and recent acute coronary syndrome ("ACS").
 The achievement of BTD has the potential to expedite apabetalone's clinical development program through more intensive FDA guidance.